Smoking still kills.

 Outcomes from the strategy will be monitored through the performance outcome framework.
 This includes performance outcomes measures to track how effectively the strategy is being implemented.

 The North Yorkshire tobacco control steering group is a proud champion of the 'Breathe 2025' campaign.
 The 'Breathe 2025' vision is to see the next generation of children born and raised in a place free from tobacco, where smoking is unusual.
 You can find out more about the campaign and make a pledge here

-North Yorkshire Tobacco Control 2016 Report: One Year On
+North Yorkshire Tobacco Control Reports: One and Two Years On